 All students attending the Las Vegas Academy must have a declared Major area of study and be enrolled in a Major block class.
-First-year students must maintain the original Major in which they initially registered.
-Theater Tech students must remain in their Major for all four (4) years.
+First-year students must maintain the original Major in which they initially enrolled.
+Theater Tech students must remain in their Major for all four (4) years due to the highly specialized training with their Major Course of Study.
+Theater Tech students may add a Minor emphasis during their current 10th-grade year.

 If a non-Theater Tech student wishes to change their Major, they must apply for a change of Major.
-After a student's first year, students may apply for a Minor emphasis.
-Students will not be allowed to change their Major or add a Minor for their senior year.

-All change of Majors or the addition of a Minor emphasis requires an audition.
-Students will not be permitted to change their Major or add a Minor once the deadline has passed.
-Students must follow the process outlined below to change a major or add a minor for the following academic school year.
+Students may only apply to change their Major or add a Minor once the application process has been opened.
+Students must follow the process outlined below to change a major, add a minor, or change a Visual Arts Emphasis for the following academic school year.

-1. Due to the intensive study and expected proficiency level required in a Major, students will only be allowed to apply for a change in Major during their current 9th or 10th-grade year.
+- 1. Due to the intensive study and expected proficiency level required in a Major, students will only be allowed to apply for a change in Major during their current 9th-grade or 10th-grade year.
+Changing an emphasis within the Visual Art Department requires approval from teachers of both areas of art emphasis. - 2.
 Students changing their Major or adding a Minor must be enrolled in the Course of Study for a minimum of two (2) years.

-2. Students may apply for a Minor emphasis for the following school year during their current 9^{th} , 10^{th} , or 11^{th} -grade year.
-Students in the 9^{th} grade will not be placed in Minor until the successful completion of their first year at LVA.

-3. Any student who has changed Majors and wishes to return to their previous Major must re-audition to be accepted back into their original program.
-If they are not approved, they must stay with the Major they are currently assigned.
+Students will not be allowed to change their Major or add a Minor for their senior year. - 3.
+Any student who has changed Majors and wishes to return to their previous Major must re-audition to be accepted back into their original program.
+If they are not approved, they must stay with the Major they are currently assigned. - 4.
+Students wishing to add a Minor for the 10th grade year must complete both semesters of any required graduation course, before the beginning of the next school year, to make room in the student's schedule.
+If both semesters are not completed, the students will not be awarded the option to add a Minor. - 5.
+The process to change a major, add a minor, or change a Visual Arts Emphasis is outlined below:

-4. Students will be dropped from their Minor at the end of the school year if they cannot maintain a semester 2.0 (C) overall grade point average in their academic courses.

-5. Pick up a form from the Student Achievement Office at a date to be announced via the daily announcements.
-Forms are usually available by December.
-Acquire the appropriate signatures on the form, bring the completed form to the Student Achievement Office before the January deadline and schedule an audition.
+- Pick up the appropriate form from the Student Achievement Office (F1).
+Forms are usually available by December and will be announced via the daily announcements. - Acquire the appropriate signatures on the form. - Return the completed form to the Student Achievement Office before the January deadline. - Schedule an audition.
+All change of Majors or the addition of a Minor emphasis requires an audition. - Complete the audition process by the deadline.
+Students wishing to change their Major or add a Minor may only audition once and must complete their audition process by the specified January deadline. - 6.
+Students will need to see their counselor or the Student Achievement Office to determine their audition results. - 7.
+If students are accepted into a Minor program, the Major Course of Study will take priority with any scheduling conflict.

-6. Students may only choose one of the following changes: Change of Major, Pursue a Minor or Change in Art Emphasis.

-7. Students wishing to change their Major or add a Minor may only audition once and must complete their audition process by the specified January deadline.

-8. Changing emphasis within the Visual Art Departments requires approval from teachers of both areas of art emphasis.

-9. If students are accepted into a Minor program, the Major Course of Study will take priority over any scheduling conflict.